getml/reflect-cpp/docs/docs-readme.md

 [rfl::Box and rfl::Ref](rfl_ref.md) - For defining recursive structures.

-[rfl::Timestamp](timestamps.md) - For serializing and deserializing timestamps.
+[rfl::Timestamp and std::chrono::duration](timestamps.md) - For serializing and deserializing timestamps and durations.

 [rfl::Skip](rfl_skip.md) - For skipping fields during serialization and/or deserialization.